 Manager-employee relationships are at the forefront of achieving team success.
 When done well, they elevate performance and engagement, helping you to reach larger team goals more quickly.
-Sadly, many organizations have not prioritized this type of communication and are missing out on the benefits associated with strong manager-employee relationships.
+Sadly, many organizations have not prioritized this type of one on one conversations and are missing out on the benefits associated with strong manager-employee relationships.

-In today's day and age, it may seem like our schedules are inundated with meetings and people calling for our attention.
+In today's day and age, it may seem like our schedules are inundated with team meetings and people calling for our attention.
 Setting up a consistent and recurring time for a one-on-one meeting means that you're prioritizing both your team's and your own development.
-Setting aside time to chat with your direct reports gives you valuable insight into your team's progress and allows you to better update your own manager on key initiatives.
+Setting aside time to chat with your direct reports, besides the annual performance review, gives you valuable insight into your team's progress and allows you to better update your own management style on key initiatives.

-Here are some best practices for conducting one-on-one meetings with your team.
+Here are some best practices for conducting one on ones with your team.

 Problems that could have been solved in a 30-minute meeting now turn into emails that flood your inbox and take you away from your own projects.

 One-on-one meetings are an important time to foster stronger team connections.
 Now that you’re here, refrain from answering other emails while listening to your employee’s updates.
 Instead, mute your devices so that you can dedicate your full attention to what is going on with your team.
 Staying present in the meeting helps your employees feel seen with any challenges that they might have.

 Start each meeting by recognizing a small win that occurred since the last time you met.
 This kind of informal recognition is great for morale and sets a positive tone for the rest of the meeting.
 Even if you anticipate a difficult conversation, this small step emphasizes to your employee that you recognize and value their successes.

 5. Dig into what’s happening.